ThinkingInTypes/ThinkingInTypes.github.io/Chapters/A06_Class_Attributes.md

 Because of the way class attributes are defined, someone coming from either C++ or Java might assume they work the same as in C++ or Java:
 Storage for those variables is allocated and initialized *before* the constructor[^1] is called.
-Indeed, the first time I saw class attributes used for automated constructor generation (a trick we shall visit later in this article), I wondered if I had previously missed something magical about class attributes.
+Indeed, the first time I saw class attributes used for automated constructor generation (shown later in this appendix), I wondered if I had previously missed something magical about class attributes.

 Here's a Java example exploring the same ideas: